neha-mnnit/projects_Neha3099/README.md

 # electronics_dashboard_ms_excel
 It contains project made using ms excel.
-Designed a report/dashboard using MS Excel which shows major purchased electronic brands with their sales and income of electronic goods in percentage.
+Designed a report/dashboard using MS Excel which shows major purchased electronic brands with their number of sales and income of electronic goods in percentage.
-It contains companies like samsung, apple and tefal.
+It contains data of companies like samsung, apple, huawei and tefal.

 # zomato_dataset_sql_query
 Here, we have dataset of zomato containing sales table, products table, users table, and goldsignup_users table.